 Fighting Disease: Ethiopia

-In addition, since 2009, with support from GlaxoSmithKline, The Carter Center has been assisting the Ethiopia Ministry of Health to launch a lymphatic filariasis elimination program in the Gambella region.
-The first of its kind in Ethiopia, the Carter Center-supported program has administered more than 235,000 combined Mectizan/albendazole treatments for lymphatic filariasis elimination in onchocerciasis-endemic areas as of 2011.
+The Carter Center's activities in Ethiopia have expanded to address multiple diseases simultaneously.
+For example, with support from GlaxoSmithKline, The Carter Center helped the Ethiopia Ministry of Health launch a lymphatic filariasis elimination program in the Gambella Region.
+The first of its kind in Ethiopia, the program has administered more than 235,000 combined Mectizan and albendazole (a drug donated by GlaxoSmithKline used to treat lymphatic filariasis) treatments for lymphatic filariasis elimination in onchocerciasis-endemic areas.